NautRobot/Eze-P/README.md

   When an exception occurs, precise memory ensures that the PC points to the instruction immediately following the one causing the exception.

+- __``-e``, ``--precise-alu-exceptions``__

+  Enables precise ALU exceptions reporting if supported by the devices.

+  When an exception occurs, precise ALU exceptions reporting ensures that the PC points to the instruction immediately following the one causing the exception.

 - __``-s [DIR]``, ``--save-code-objects[=DIR]``__

   Saves all loaded code objects.
 If the directory is not specified, the code